 Let me say right off the bat that this isn’t a great question.
 Even if you’ve demonstrated incredible leadership, The University of California has better essay prompts for you, so you’re welcome to read on, or skip ahead to the next question.

-Think very small here, and to focus on specific examples of leadership.
+Think very small here, and focus on specific examples of leadership.
 Remember: essays are stories.
 This is your chance to tell a good one about a specific time you took the reins.
-All this being said, if the strongest leadership story you can muster is about helping a fellow student with his or her homework one time, you should probably choose another prompt—unless somehow it’s a really great story.
+All this being said, if the strongest leadership story you can muster is about helping a fellow student with his or her homework one time, you should probably choose another prompt — unless somehow it’s a really great story.

 The hard thing about questions like this, as always, is resisting the temptation to brag, and finding a way to tell your story without sounding like you’re making yourself out to be a hero.
 Don’t sensationalize or exaggerate your accomplishments.
 Be matter-of-fact when talking about your achievements.
 Focus on a specific anecdote.
 Give us a clear sense of why a specific leadership experience mattered to you.